Sales: +1 (800) 527-7600 Login

 Managing a booth rental salon is one of many options.
 Some business owners manage employee-based establishments offering commission, salary, or hourly wages.
 With a commission model, stylists earn a commission percentage of the business they bring to the salon.
 Some salons have both renters and employees working side by side.

-With employee- and commission-based salons, stylists don’t have to cover the costs of their workspace, as they would in a rental system.
+With employee- and commission-based salons, stylists don’t have to cover the costs of their workspace as they would in a rental system.
 However, they may have less authority over certain salon-wide decisions such as branding, interior design, or marketing strategies.
-This guide will cover the pros and cons of renting a salon chair, plus common questions and tips.
+This section covers the pros and cons of renting a salon chair, plus common questions and tips.

 booth rental salon

 Renting a new booth is exciting — and exhausting.
-To help, we created an entire set of supplies needed to set up a salon booth rental for hairstylists.
-This list does not include the supplies that the owner typically provides, such as display shelves, waiting area seating, lighting fixtures, and washing sinks.
+Here’s a starting list of supplies you’ll likely need to set up a salon booth rental.
+This does not include supplies the owner typically provides, such as display shelves, waiting area seating, lighting fixtures, and washing sinks.

-Operating a rental salon specifically will require the owner to invest significant time and energy or to hire a strong operator to manage the business.
+Operating a rental salon will require the owner to invest significant time and energy, or hire a strong operator to manage the business.
 Owning a salon can be a good business opportunity, especially for those with industry experience and/or a desire to mentor future stylists.
 But the disadvantages, elaborated below, can be frustrating.

-Potential owners might wonder, “What does a salon booth rental include?”
-There is no right answer, but a salon owner might start with informal interviews with stylists in their network.
+There is no single right answer for what a salon booth rental should include, but a salon owner might start with informal interviews with stylists in their network.
 Try asking:

 As an owner, keep in mind that some basic supplies are effectively required.
 For hair salons, this list includes salon chairs, mirrors, hair-washing sinks, and utilities, at minimum.
 Providing towels and laundry service is helpful.
-Other attractive investments include appointment scheduling software as well as a regular cleaning service for the bathrooms, waiting area, windows, and overall space.
+Other attractive investments include salon management software and a regular cleaning service for the bathrooms, waiting area, windows, and overall space.

 booth rental salon

-Renting a salon chair or booth is a business partnership with legal implications defined below.
-Of course, stylists and salon owners should consult their legal advisors for specific, personalized advice.
+Renting a salon chair or booth is a business partnership with legal implications.
+Stylists and salon owners should consult their legal advisors for specific, personalized advice.

 Salon owners and booth renters are in a tenant/landlord relationship, which is governed by state laws.
-The Behind the Chair blog notes that a salon booth rental agreement could be either a written lease agreement or a rental contract.
+A salon booth rental agreement could be either a written lease agreement or a rental contract.
 A written lease gives the stylist independent tax status, sets a start and end date, and states the rental fee and included amenities.

 A rental contract tends to be fuller and may:

 Booth renters must abide by the “rules” laid out by the salon owner, usually in the salon booth rental agreement.
-These stipulations could be about maintaining the space, such as sweeping up hair and washing out foot baths.
-They could also cover technical matters, such as requiring renters to keep their own books.
+These stipulations could be about maintaining the space, such as sweeping up hair and washing out foot baths, or cover technical matters, such as requiring renters to keep their own books.

 Stylists that rent space in a salon should hold salon booth rental insurance.
 Their lease or rental agreement may even require it.
 Booth insurance is typically an add-on to liability insurance, which protects hairdressers, cosmetologists, and barbers against lawsuits or claims about services provided.
-Booth insurance isn’t a luxury, according to the National Association of Barbers.
 The policy ensures a stylist is covered when unpredictable accidents happen, because the salon’s policy may not cover them.

 Do employees bring their own devices?